-(1) Changes in accounting policies resulting from applying for the first time certain standards and amendments

-The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2020.
-The adoption of these new standards and amendments had no material impact on the Group.
+- (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments - (a) The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2020.
+The adoption of these new standards and amendments had no material impact on the Group. - (2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below.